5 Email Marketing Mistakes That Are Killing Your Conversion Rate

 Solution:

-Regularly review key performance indicators (KPIs) like open rates, click-through rates (CTR), conversion rates, and unsubscribe rates.
+Maintain consistent reviews of core performance metrics including open rates, click-through rates (CTR), conversion rates, and unsubscribe rates.
 Use these insights to tweak future campaigns.
-Platforms like Google Analytics can provide comprehensive data to help you understand user behavior better.
+Google Analytics offers detailed information which enables you to gain deeper insights into user activity.

 Was this helpful?